fChristenson/My-life-as-a-programmer/README.md

 > What are the benefits of being a polyglot programmer?

 ## Pending tutorials

+> Thanks Fredrik!
+I'd love more examples of improving things for others & providing value:)

 > Would you like to go over how'd you design a simple REST API (fp or oop doesn't matter) without using mongoose or an ORM?
 Just raw SQL with queries.
 How would you design a service?
 How would you test it?
 Cheers